 Atlantic Croaker vs. Spot Fish

 Sometimes we have a slow day on the water and miss out on the fish we were targeting.
 When evaluating croaker vs. spot let’s be happy that we at least catch one!
 Just because you didn’t catch the more sought-after gamefish, don’t miss out on enjoying the action of both croaker and spot and what they bring to the dinner table.
-The croaker is higher on the list for most anglers when compared to spot.
+The croaker is higher on the list for most anglers when compared to spot because of both the quality in taste and the size.
 Either way, each will provide the tug on your line that you’re in search of.